jdimauro/witch-lights/README.md

 * Is the battery charged?
 Plug the PowerBoost 1000C into USB.
 * Does the light turn on on the PowerBoost 1000C?
 The power switch?
 * Test the terminals on the DC power plug.
 You should have 5V coming into the interface board.
 If not, check your solders on the PowerBoost 1000C.
 (And double-check that the PowerBoost is turning on.)
+* Double-check the wiring on the Arduino interface board.
+Make sure the red and blue power rails are connected to the red and black terminals, and that there are no short circuits.
 * Check the wiring on the Arduino: the red terminal on the interface board should connect to the `5V` pin on the Arduino Due.
 The black terminal on the interface board should connect to the `GND` pin.

 ### The NeoPixels light up all weird when I power it on